 Refinishing is a process used to restore wooden furniture.
 We resort to refinishing in the presence of larger issues than can't be dealt with through cleaning and polishing -- deep scratches, veneer damage, or discoloring due to age.
 The piece will be stripped of its old finish, repaired by a skilled tradesperson, and re-stained.
 Refinished pieces generally present as almost new.

 What does patina mean?

 Patina refers to a film or sheen that develops on organic materials over time that reflects their age and use.
-Patina can refer to the wear on leather, darkening or oxidization on metal, or the dimension and contrast appearing in wood grain that appear over the years.
+Patina can refer to the wear on leather, darkening or oxidization on metal, or a dimension and contrast to wood grain that appears over the years.
 We believe patina is a beautiful reflection of a piece’s history and often choose to leave it intact during restoration.
 However, if you have concerns about wear, we are happy to work with you to reupholster, polish, or refinish an item for a newer look.